swiftide

 RAG

 While working with other Python-based tooling, frustrations arose around performance, stability, and ease of use.
 Thus, Swiftide was born.
-Indexing performance went from tens of minutes to a few seconds.
+Swiftide's goal is to offer a fully fledged retrieval augmented generation library, that is fast, easy-to-use, reliable and easy-to-extend.

 Part of the bosun.ai project.
 An upcoming platform for autonomous code improvement.

 We <3 feedback: project ideas, suggestions, and complaints are very welcome.
-Feel free to open an issue.
+Feel free to open an issue or contact us on discord.

 [!CAUTION] Swiftide is under heavy development and can have breaking changes while we work towards 1.0.
 Documentation here might fall short of all features, and despite our efforts be slightly outdated.
 Expect bugs.
 We recommend to always keep an eye on our github and api documentation.
 If you found an issue or have any kind of feedback we'd love to hear from you in an issue.